twosixlabs/acsploit/examples/STAC-textcrunchr_3/Walkthrough.md

 We compress this file with `zip -r hashes.zip hashes.txt`.

-We run `textcrunchrhost_1 hashes.zip`, and the program returns output within 5 seconds.
+We run `textcrunchrhost_1 hashes.zip` and the program returns output within 5 seconds.

 We note the size of our zip file is less than 100KB and our budget is 400KB, so we could increase the number of hashes and try again, but these initial results are discouraging enough that we elect to move on.
-We can return to the HashMap implementation if the rest of our search turns up empty.
+We will return to the HashMap implementation if the rest of our search turns up empty.

 ## Checking for Sorting Vulnerability

-One component of the Sorter.sort() function is a call to a custom quickSort function:
+The `Sorter.sort()` function contains a call to a custom quickSort function:

 ```
   public List<T> sort(Collection<T> stuff)